OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-710.rst

 * Erweitern Sie Shortcodes leichter.
 Damit Sie sie leichter einbinden, haben wir die Schnittstelle zum Einbinden neuer Shortcodes übersichtlicher und einfacher gestaltet.

-  .. todo: #AF: What exactly has been changed?
+  .. todo: #AF: What exactly has been changed? short code decoration simplified (4 insted of 12 methods), example module to check how to extend with new shortcodes, shows how to extend existing shortcodes = current functions, e.g. new fields; see changelog for detailed changes and clean up work: there are 3 changelogs: VCMS, Wysiwyg, and Media lib -- #MF: sufficiently tested?

   Weitere Informationen finden Sie in der VCMS-Entwickler-Dokumentation unter `Extending the shortcode <https://github.com/OXID-eSales/vcms-documentation/blob/5.0-en/developer.rst#extending-the-shortcode>`_.